-The South Korean government also has urged the United States to remove North Korea from the terrorism list in order to open the way for North Korea to receive financial aid from the World Bank and the International Monetary Fund (IMF).
+The South Korean government also urged the United States to remove North Korea from the terrorism list in order to open the way for North Korea to receive financial aid from the World Bank and the International Monetary Fund (IMF).
 U.S. law P.L.
 95-118, the International Financial Institutions Act, requires the United States to oppose any proposals in the IMF and World Bank to extend loans or other financial assistance to countries on the terrorism list.
 The Kim Dae-jung Administration advised the Clinton Administration in July 2000 to drop from consideration past North Korean terrorist acts against South Korea.
-The Kim Dae-jung Administration has begun to advocate North Korean admission to the World Bank and the IMF; it probably calculates that admission, which P.L.
+The Kim Dae-jung Administration advocated North Korean admission to the World Bank and the IMF; it probably calculates that admission, which P.L.
 95-118 does not cover, would be a step toward convincing the United States to remove North Korea from the terrorism list and thus allow Pyongyang to receive financial aid from these institutions.

-Japan, however, has taken the opposite position, urging the Clinton and Bush administrations to keep North Korea on the terrorism list until North Korea resolved Japan's concerns over North Korean terrorism.
+Japan, however, urged the Clinton and Bush administrations to keep North Korea on the terrorism list until North Korea resolved Japan's concerns over North Korean terrorism.
 Japan's concerns are North Korea's sanctuary to members of the terrorist Japanese Red Army organization and evidence that North Korea kidnapped and is holding at least ten Japanese citizens.
 The Clinton Administration gave Japan's concern increased priority in U.S. diplomacy in 2000.
 Secretary Albright raised the issue of kidnapped Japanese when she met with Kim Jong-il in Pyongyang in October 2000.
 A high ranking State Department official met with family members of kidnapped Japanese in February 2001 and reportedly assured them that the Bush Administration would not remove North Korea from the terrorism list.
+Administration officials made references to the issue in 2002 after new evidence of North Korean kidnappings emerged.
 (See CRS Report RL30613, North Korea: Terrorism List Removal?)
 The State Department's annual report on terrorism for 2001 also cited evidence that the Moro Islamic Liberation Front in the Philippines, a combination guerrilla and terrorist group, had received North Korean arms.

 Food Aid.
 Agriculture production in North Korea began to decline in the mid-1980s.
 Severe food shortages appeared in 1990-1991.
 In September 1995, North Korea appealed for international food assistance.
-From 1996 through 2000, the United States contributed over 1.3 million tons of food aid to North Korea through the United Nations World Food Program.
-The Bush Administration announced 100,000 tons of new food aid in May 2001.
+From 1996 through 2001, the United States contributed about 1.8 million tons of food aid to North Korea through the United Nations World Food Program.
+The Bush Administration announced 100,000 tons of new food aid in May 2001 and 105,000 tons in December 2001.
 The Bush June 6 statement indicated that it would use food aid as a negotiating incentive to North Korea in diplomacy over nuclear, missile, and conventional force issues.
 The Bush offer to "expand our efforts to help the North Korean people" suggested continued U.S. food aid but linked in part to progress on issues like missiles, conventional forces, and North Korea's nuclear program.
 The Clinton Administration used food aid to secure North Korean agreement to certain types of negotiations and North Korean agreement to allow a U.S. inspection of the suspected nuclear site at Kumchangri.
 Critics have asserted that the use of food aid in this way negates consideration of two other issues: the weaknesses in monitoring food aid distribution in North Korea and the absence of North Korean economic reforms, especially agricultural reforms.